-- Existence and valuation of external borrowings - Existence and valuation of intercompany balances.
+- Existence and valuation of external borrowings. - Existence and valuation of balances with Group undertakings.

 The scope of our audit

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.

 Capability of the audit in detecting irregularities, including fraud